Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Numerical methods

 We further implemented radial adaptive-mesh refinement, where a cell is split if the relative temperature (or $E_\text{r}$) difference with its neighbors is greater than a predefined tolerance with a default value of 0.03 \citep[similar to][]{Chen24}.
 The existing refinement in JET limits the ratio of the radial to angular size of cells to be between preset values, which we set to be between 1/2 and 10 for the default initial number of radial zone $N_r = 512$.
 The combination of the two refinement criteria allows cells in outer regions to grow longer, which aids with the convergence of Newton iterations \citep[see Appendix A in][]{Tetsu2016}, while retaining resolution where gradients are large.

-\subsection{General EoS in RJET}
+\subsection{General EOS in RJET}

+Our simulations use three different EOS: a simple $\Gamma$ law, analytic H recombination/ionization, and a general tabulated EOS with H and He physics.
+The latter two options require special treatment compared to the original version of JET, which we describe below.
+In general, both H analytic and H+He tabulated EOS assume that all of the recombination energy is fully thermalized in the gas which is then coupled to radiation through the Planck-mean opacity.
+Since recombination produces photons, it would be more appropriate to deposit the recombination energy in radiation, however, this would require multi-group radiation transport and would introduce other short timescales into the problem.

 RJET's general equation of state extension was implemented in a similar manner as was done in Athena++ \citep{Coleman2020}.
 We use a primitive variable solver where we specify $p(\rho, e)$ and $e(\rho, p)$ analytically.
 Then, the temperature is found when a conversion from conservatives to primitives is needed.
-We adopt an analytical equation of state that includes energy from recombination of hydrogen,

-where $\xion$ is the hydrogen ionization fraction obtained by solving the Saha equation, and $\varepsilon_i = 13.6$\,eV is the energy of ionization.
-While there are no technical barriers to adopting a more sophisticated EoS, even a tabulated one, we prefer to use an analytical one with which we can experiment more easily.
-Our choice of EOS assumes that all of the recombination energy is fully thermalized in the gas which is then coupled to radiation through the Planck-mean opacity.
-Since hydrogen recombination produces photons, it would be more appropriate to deposit the recombination energy in radiation, however, this would require multi-group radiation transport and would introduce other short timescales into the problem.

-To assess the importance of hydrogen recombination, we also performed several tests with a simple $\Gamma$-law EOS.
-In this case, the $\xion$ necessary for the calculation of the opacity is still obtained by solving the Saha equation, but the prescriptions for $e$ and $P$ are different.
-In Figure~\ref{fig:recomb}, we show the results for runs with and without CBM.
-We see that recombination is not important for runs with higher $\lbol$ simply because the total amount of recombination energy is less important.